 THE OTHER BLUE STRAT

-This is a parts guitar that I put together around Jason Lollar’s insanely great Lollartron pickups because I was playing the Gretsch so much (see below), and I wanted a more portable, familiar solidbody guitar to travel with that had some of the Gretsch vibe.
-I ended up with a completely unique, twangy, and fat sounding instrument that can be heard on the Mannish Boys’ Wrapped Up and Ready. (photo by Joseph A. Rosen)
+This is a parts guitar that I put together around Jason Lollar’s insanely great Lollartron pickups because I was playing the Gretsch 5420 so much (see below), and I wanted a more portable, familiar solidbody guitar to travel with that had some of the Gretsch vibe.
+I ended up with a completely unique, twangy, and fat sounding instrument that can be heard on the Mannish Boys’ Wrapped Up and Ready.
+Currently this guitar is set up for slide with heavier strings and higher action. (photo by Joseph A. Rosen)

 – USA Custom basswood Strat body

 – USA Custom Tele boatneck, rosewood fretboard, boat shape, 7.25-9.5 compound radius, Dunlop 6000 fretwire

 – Jason Lollar Lollartron pickups